 Additionally, ongoing training promotes employee development, making them feel valued and vital to the company.
 For instance, the 2019 LinkedIn Workforce Learning Report showed that 94% of employees are willing to stay at a company longer if it invests in helping them learn.
 Periodic training keeps employees engaged with their work and can also reduce the high turnover rate for custodial workers.

-Do’s and Don’ts for Better Training
+Do’s and Don’ts for Better Employee Training

 Behind every successful cleaning program is an effective training program that must consider several universal do’s and don’ts, including: